 Our culture teaches us a lot of junk about sexuality.
-The assumption is that sex will be easy, natural and ecstatic the very first time.
-Ecstatic maybe, but sex like everything else has to be learned.
+The assumption is that sex will be easy, natural, and ecstatic the very first time.
+Ecstatic maybe, but sexual skills like everything else have to be learned.
 You might know the basics, but it takes time and experimentation to find out what you will both like.
-Having a good love life is a journey not a destination.
+Having a good love life is a journey, not a destination.

-Our culture tends to teach women that sexual enjoyment is for men, that “nice girls don’t “or that sex is somehow dirty.
+We tend to think that sexual enjoyment is for men, that “nice girls don’t” or that sex is somehow dirty.
 The Word makes it clear that God designed both men and women to enjoy sex and that liking sex is normal and healthy.

-If you have never seen a penis before (changing diapers doesn’t count), at first glance it might be a bit intimidating.
+If you have never seen a penis before (changing diapers doesn’t count), at first glance, it might be a bit intimidating.
 An adult penis can look pretty large.
 You’re wondering how in the world it’s going to fit.
 Not to worry.
-God created the system and your body is designed to accommodate something that size.
-During arousal your vagina will extend, and balloon out a bit at the end.
+God created sex and your body is designed to accommodate something that size.
+During arousal, your vagina will extend, and balloon out a bit at the end.

-You might want to check out the Basic Plumbing page, but please be aware that the drawings there are representative, and that there is bound to be some variation in how your husband’s penis will look.
+You might want to check out the His Bits page, but please be aware that the drawings there are representative and there is bound to be some variation in how your husband’s penis will look.
 The drawings are not life-size.
 The average penis size is about 5 1/4 inches long and can easily be accommodated.

 There is usually some trepidation about the possibility of pain at first intercourse.
 This is normal, but try to put it in perspective.
 The hymen is a small shelf-like membrane that partly covers the vagina opening.
-When your husband’s penis enters your vagina it stretches, sometimes tears, the hymen.
-That’s why there is sometimes blood.
-The absence of blood does not mean that you are not a virgin.
-It just means that there was not significant tearing.
+When your husband’s penis enters your vagina it stretches, and sometimes tears, the hymen.
+That’s why there is may be a bit of blood.
+The absence of blood does not mean you are not a virgin.
+It just means there was not significant tearing.

 You can also do stretching exercises a couple of weeks before the wedding night that will help minimize the discomfort.
 Daily insert one well-lubricated finger (most pharmacies carry something like KY jelly) into the vagina all the way to the base of the finger, and then gently but firmly press downward/backward (toward your back).
 This pushes against what is typically the most-resistant part of the hymen.
 After you can do this with one finger comfortably, try two.
 This preparatory stretching should make first intercourse a little easier.
 On your honeymoon be sure to use lubrication and ask your husband to enter slowly, allowing the muscles and tissue of the vagina to relax and gently accommodate him.

 For women, orgasm can be a little more complex.
-Because of the briefness of first intercourse, and because most women do not have a good understanding of their own bodies, it is fairly normal for women not to orgasm at first intercourse.
+Because of the briefness of first intercourse and because most women do not have a good understanding of their own bodies, it is fairly normal for women not to orgasm during first intercourse.
 This is okay.
-You might ask your husband to help you orgasm manually, or you might just like to hug and snuggle for a while and try again later.
+You might ask your husband to help you orgasm manually or you might just like to hug and snuggle for a while and try again later.
 Remember, this is about learning to enjoy each other and what pleases you both.
 It will take time and experimentation.